Understanding Urgency

 How Urgency Shows Up

-That pressure can come from two very different places.
+That pressure can come from different places.

 Learning to tell the difference can change how decisions feel.

-Short Audio reflections on emotional urgency are available here.
+If you prefer to listen, short audio reflections on emotional urgency are available here.

 Emotional urgency